Oahu, Hawaii Hiking – A Trip Report

 Oahu, Hawaii Attractions – A Trip Report

-We went on a 4-day trip to Oahu during the President’s Day weekend.
-The package deal from Pleasant Holidays which included round-trip tickets from San Francisco and accommodation in Oahu crested $2000 for the four of us – expensive, by any standards.
-This was one of the very few times we indulged our kids – since Kindergarten Hawaii is the oft visited place for some or other of their classmates – apparently, for some it is an annual vacation spot.
+We went on a 4-day trip to Oahu during the President’s Day weekend in 2010.
+The package deal from Pleasant Holidays which included round-trip tickets from San Francisco and accommodation in Oahu crested $2000 for the four of us.
+This was one time we indulged our kids – since Kindergarten, Hawaii was an oft visited place for some or other of their classmates.

 Oahu has a number of free quality attractions.
-Below are the major attractions – not all are free:
+Below are the major attractions (not all free - see details):

 1. Arizona Memorial: Definitely a must for every American, this memorial is the site where the USS Arizona sank following the Japanese attack on Pearl Harbor on December 7, 1941.
 It is the resting place of 1102 of the 1177 service men killed.
 To place in context, the overall death toll in the Pearl Harbor attack was 2350.
 The visitor center displays memorabilia related to the Pearl Harbor attack and also runs a 23-minute documentary film.
 A Navy boat provides transportation out to the 184-foot structure.
 It spans the mid-portion of the sunken battleship.
 It has observation areas and a shrine with a marble wall engraved with the names of those killed on the USS Arizona.
 There is a headcount limit at the memorial of around 4500 people per day, hence, it is better to plan this visit for earlier than later in the day (first tour – 7:45 AM), especially on holidays.
 Tickets and parking are both free.
 Also, as a security measure, no bags are allowed.